On local regularity estimates for fractional powers of parabolic operators with time-dependent measurable coefficients: Introduction and background

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{prelim} we introduce the operator $\cH^s$, $s\in (0,1)$, which formally coincides with $(\partial_t -\div_{x} ( A(x,t)\nabla_{x}))^s$.
-In Section \ref{prelim} we also introduce the extension problem based on the semigroup approach in \eqref{51intro} and state three results: Theorem \ref{thm1}, Theorem \ref{Holder} and Theorem \ref{Harnack}.
-In Section \ref{sec2-} we recall some facts from semigroup theory to be used in the forthcoming sections and we in particular discuss the Yosida approximations of the semigroup underlying our formulation of the operator $(\partial_t -\div_{x} ( A(x,t)\nabla_{x}))$.
+We here also state the Kato square root estimate, its implication on explicit descriptions of $\dom({\cH}^s)$, we recall facts from semigroup theory used in the paper, and we define what we mean by a solution to $\cH^su=0$ in $\Omega\times J$.
+In Section \ref{main} we formulate the extension problem and we state three results: Theorem \ref{thm1}, Theorem \ref{Holder} and Theorem \ref{Harnack}.
+In this section we also briefly discuss the path to the proofs of our results and we relate our effort concerning the extension problem to the vast operator theoretical literature on the topic.
 In Section \ref{sec2} we prove Theorem \ref{thm1}.
-Theorem \ref{thm1} is a consequence of \cite{gale2013}, except for \eqref{53+--}.
-However, for us \eqref{53+--} is crucial when we establish the connection between the fractional powers, the extension problem and associated boundary value problem, {which is not discussed in \cite{gale2013}}, and in particular not for parabolic operators allowing for non-symmetric and time-dependent coefficients.
-For this reason, below we supply the proof of Theorem \ref{thm1} in full detail.
 In Section \ref{sec3} we prove that local properties of solutions to the non-local Dirichlet problem associated to $(\partial_t -\div_{x} ( A(x,t)\nabla_{x}))^s$ can be studied through the corresponding problems for local linear degenerate parabolic equations.
-In Section \ref{sec4} we specialize to real coefficients and prove Theorem \ref{Holder} and Theorem \ref{Harnack} by expressing the Yosida approximations in terms of certain non-negative kernels which we derive based on the fundamental solutions for $\partial_t -\div_{x} ( A(x,t)\nabla_{x})$ constructed in \cite{A}.
+In Section \ref{sec4} we specialize to real coefficients and prove Theorem \ref{Holder} and Theorem \ref{Harnack} using specific non-negative kernels which we derive based on the fundamental solutions for $\partial_t -\div_{x} ( A(x,t)\nabla_{x})$ constructed in \cite{A}.
+In Section \ref{conc} we give some concluding remarks.